 Out of character, Tom’s your average man on the street – plain-looking, pudgy, glasses, and a massive inferiority complex.
 In character, he’s every kid’s hero, patrolling the skies in his shell powered solely through his telekinesis, incapacitating evildoers and rescuing the innocent.
-Over the years, the Turtle’s honed his multitasking powers to such a point that he finds little difficulty in keeping himself aloft and disarming bad guys at he same time.
+Over the years, the Great and Powerful Turtle has honed his multitasking powers to such a point that he finds little difficulty in keeping himself aloft and disarming bad guys at the same time.
 Unfortunately, he’s also hidden himself away in his protective skin for so long that he’s now almost powerless once he steps outside it.
 Still, you’ll think twice before cutting up a Beetle again.

 Positive attributes – Honest, trustworthy, resourceful, generally does the right thing, refuses to disclose whether he’s an Ace or a Joker.